vahyno/html-forms-lab/README.md

 5. **Github Search**.
 Create an html `form` that searches github for code examples that match a specific query (`q`) and language (`l`).
 For example, search results for "form select" in "HTML" files: https://github.com/search?q=form%20select&l=HTML

-6. **Movie Search**.
-Create an html `form` that searches for movies on the OMDB API by title and by year.
+6. **Music Search**.
+Create an html `form` that searches for music on the iTunes API.
 You will need to take care to use the correct query parameters.
-The only way to find out what they are is to [read their documentation](http://omdbapi.com/#usage).
+The only way to find out what they are is to [read their documentation](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).

-7. Bonus: **Return of the Movie Search**.
-It's great that we can find find data about movies using the Open Movie Database, but it's not very helpful having all that data *somewhere else*.
-It would be awesome if we could "pull in" that data and use it on our webpage.
-It's time to learn about AJAX!
-Your goal is to figure out how to use [jQuery's `get` method](http://api.jquery.com/jQuery.get/) to request information (JSON) about the movie "Primer".
-Can you console.log the movie description?
-HINT: start by hitting the endpoint directly, then figure out how to "drill down" through the json object to get to the data you want.

 ## Bonuses
 * Make you forms accessible by using `label` and user-friendly but using `placeholder`.